-These are not the best example of chromatography, but are lots of fun to make and a good demonstration of how the ink in most felt-tip pens contains mixture of different colours.
+These chromatography butterflies not the best example of chromatography, but are lots of fun to make and a fun demonstration of how the ink in most felt-tip pens contains a mixture of different colours.
 If we were to do this properly we’d use strips of blotting or filter paper, make a dot at the bottom with a felt pen and place in water.
 We’d then see the colours separate up the filter paper.

 We mostly used the filter paper to make pretty pictures, but the children loved watching the ink spread through the paper.

 Paper chromatography is used to separate mixtures of soluble substances.
 Mixtures separated this way are often coloured such as inks and plant pigments.